Encrypted team folders: an overview

 Organizational data can be categorized into nonsensitive, sensitive, and highly sensitive.
 Nonsensitive data can be safely migrated to the cloud, while sensitive data sometimes requires additional protection measures.
 Highly sensitive data demands the highest level of protection, in some cases with strict adherence to regulatory requirements.
 End-to-end encryption is recommended for highly sensitive data, while alternative solutions, such as Advanced Key Management or standard Dropbox encryption, may suffice for less sensitive data.
 Understanding these categories helps organizations safeguard data and maintain compliance.

-Encrypted team folders act like normal team folders, but they can only be accessed by authorized team members.
-The content within an encrypted folder is also encrypted.
+Encrypted team folders act like normal team folders, but they can only be accessed by authorized folder members.
+While the metadata remains in plain text, the content of the files in an encrypted folder is always encrypted.
 Encrypted team folders display as a blue folder with a key inside a shield icon.
 Learn more about file and folder icons.

 How to activate team folder encryption